Police advocates to politicians: It's time to stop the 'demagoguery' and back America's men, women in blue

 Nearly four months are left in 2019, and yet dozens of brave men and women have already been killed in the line of duty this year.
 Of those, 30 officers' deaths have been homicides.
 Officials say many of those killings involved domestic violence suspects who turned their wrath on whichever police officer came to the door first.

 Some of those who died had just started their careers.
 Davis, Calif.
 Police Officer Natalie Corona had dreamed of following in her dad's footsteps as a cop.
 At 22 years old she was already known for being a conscientious and empathetic cop.
 In January, she arrived at the scene of a car accident and was ambushed by an ex-convict who immediately opened fire.
-Corona fell after the first shot, but he reportedly kept firing, emptying his magazine.
+Corona fell after the first shot, but the assailant reportedly kept firing, emptying his magazine.

 Then he reloaded and started shooting again.